CliffracerMerchant/SoundAura/readme.md

      height="80">](https://f-droid.org/packages/com.cliffracertech.soundaura/)

 ## Features
-- A library of user-added tracks based on the device's local files.
+- A library of tracks added from the device's local files, with individual volume controls for each track.
-- Individual track volume control
+- User created presets of tracks
+- An automatic stop timer set by long pressing the play/pause button.
 - A media notification to control playback when the app is in the background.
   These controls will appear with other media session controls if 'play in background' is turned off, or as a regular notification when 'play in